pdm-project/pdm/docs/docs/pyproject.md

 1. `<package>/__init__.py` doesn't exist, and
 2. There exist normal packages and/or other namespace packages under `<package>/*`, and
 3. `<package>` is not specified as `package-dir`

-!!! note "About editable installation"
-    One can have editable installation and normal installation for the same package.
-The one that comes at last wins.
-    However, editable dependencies WON'T be included in the metadata of the built artifacts since they are not valid PEP 508 strings.
-They only exist for development purpose.

 ### Build C extensions